Kevin-Jay-Roberts21/math4610/software_manual_templates/bisection_secant_hybrid_method.md

 Further, if this happens, we know that we've found a root!
 We then proceed to apply the secant method and compute the error.
 After this is done, we must evaluate if the Secant Error is greater than the initial error (defined to be the bisection error).
 If so, we must proceed to find the root using the bisection method.
-More on the bisection method and how it works can be found here PUT LINK HERE.
+More on the bisection method and how it works can be found here: https://github.com/Kevin-Jay-Roberts21/math4610/blob/master/software_manual_templates/bisection_method.md.
 After running through the bisection method, we have a new x0 approximation which will be used in next loop along with our redefined f0, f1, and x1.
 Finally, when the loop conditions are met, we break out of the loop and print the final approximation.